 We also love eating Sweet and Sour Meatballs over rice as a meal.
 When I make this as a meal, I double the glaze, so there is enough to soak through the rice.
 This sweet and sour “gravy” is delicious, and you’ll want to make sure you have plenty.
 I only double the glaze when I’m serving it over rice.

-Making your own meatballs does take some time.
+Making homemade meatballs does take some time.
 But in the end, there is no comparison in texture and flavor.
-Some time ago, I didn’t have as much time for preparation and decided to picked up a reputable brand of meatballs from the store.
+Some time ago, I didn’t have as much time for preparation and decided to pick up a reputable brand of meatballs from the store.
 I was appalled at how rubbery the texture was.
 Gross.
 Next time, I’ll only make these when I have enough time to prepare the meatballs myself.
-No more trying to rush them along in time for an impromptu get-together.
+There will be no more trying to rush them along in time for an impromptu get-together.
 The sacrifice in the quality of meat isn’t worth it.

 - 2 lbs. ground round

 - 1/4 teaspoon ginger, optional

 For the glaze:

 - 1 13 oz. can pineapple tidbits, drained, reserve juice